1942 Wheat Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 CAM32,6002,0006.135%

-The 1942 wheat penny highlights how mintage totals and survival rates can differ dramatically among U.S. Mint facilities.
-Philadelphia struck the highest mintage at 657.8 million coins, yet maintains the lowest survival rate of just 0.0018%.
+The 1942 Wheat Penny highlights how mintage totals and survival rates can differ dramatically among U.S. Mint facilities.
+Philadelphia struck the highest mintage at 657.8 million coins, yet maintains the lowest survival rate of just 0.0018% for business strike pieces.

-Denver’s 206.7 million mintage achieved a slightly better 0.0073% survival rate with 15,000 coins preserved.
-San Francisco, despite its smallest regular mintage of 85.6 million pieces, boasts the highest business strike survival rate at 0.0187% with 16,000 surviving examples.
+Denver’s 206.7 million mintage achieved a slightly better 0.0073% survival rate, with approximately 15,000 coins preserved.
+San Francisco, despite its smallest regular mintage of just 85.6 million pieces, boasts the highest business strike survival rate at 0.0187%, with around 16,000 surviving examples.

 Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 – 1909)